 An activist for equity and equality in marginalized groups, Ally has a special interest in LGBT+, (dis)ablility and rural communities.
 In October 2018 she left her career as an Autism Support Associate to step into the role of Youth Outreach Coordinator at Wellness and Emotional Support (WES) for Youth Online in Walkerton, Ontario.
 A rural farming community 2.5 hours north-west of Toronto, Walkerton is also Ally’s hometown, where she lived until 2011.
 This gives her a unique opportunity to make a difference for youth going through many of the same experiences she had growing up in a small town and share the journey of recovery that brought her back home.

-Emily Alexander is a First Nations woman and mental health advocate from the west coast of Newfoundland and Labrador.
-She is a strong proponent for suicide intervention and awareness, particularly among indigenous youth who have experienced trauma.
-Emily joined the youth council in 2017 as a person with lived experience with mental illness and particular interest in supporting indigenous peoples, the LGTBQ community, and those facing systemic barriers to accessing mental health care.
-She values acceptance-based approaches to helping others in all facets of interpersonal relationships.
-Emily is also interested in the unique challenges that individuals face when transitioning into and out of post-secondary education.
+Emily is a First Nations woman and mental health advocate from the west coast of Newfoundland and Labrador.
+In 2017, she joined the Youth Council as a person with lived experience and particular interest in supporting the 2SLGBTQ+ community, Indigenous peoples, those who have experienced trauma, and those facing systemic barriers to accessing quality mental health care.

 Griffin Jenkins comes to the MHCC Youth Advisory Council from Winnipeg, Manitoba where he is the Director of Education and Youth Services for the Mood Disorders Association of Manitoba.
 Since the age of 12, Griffin has been living with Dysthymia and Cyclothymia.
 Since he got his diagnosis at the age of 14 he has used self-help strategies to deal with his mental illness with the support of his community.